luigiselmi/mahoutdataproducer/README.md

 provided as integers and the last as double in that same order.
 The IDs can be also provided as string but the recommender must be set up to handle the mapping between the string identifier and an integer identifier.
 The integer identifier can be created from the string ID using an hash function.
-The parser can use different type of user feedbacks, also called signals or observations: views, downloads and comparisons.
+The parser can use different types of user feedbacks, also called signals or observations: views, downloads and comparisons.
 The views are events in which a user has seen the details of an item, usually after a search.
-A download refers to an event in which a user has downloaded a document related to an item and a comparison is the event in which a user has selected two or more item to make a comparison.
+A download refers to an event in which a user has downloaded a document related to an item and a comparison is the event in which a user has selected two or more items to make a comparison.

 ## Prerequisites
 You need Java 8 and Maven to build the code.